 In a nutshell, being customer-centric will help brands to engage with customers at various stages of the customer journey, align experiences according to the customer’s changed behavior, gain their trust, and convert them into brand advocates.

-However, a brand can successfully achieve customer-centricity only if it takes a data-driven approach.
-A data-driven approach enables the brands to have better visibility of the customer across all the channels.
+However, a brand can achieve customer-centricity only through a data-driven approach.
+A data-driven approach enables the brands to have better visibility of the customer across all channels.
 Most importantly, data is a single source of truth that everyone from sales, marketing, and customer success trust.
 So, brands can leverage this data to create successful customer engagement strategies.
-By taking a data-driven approach, brands can improve their speed of execution, improve sales through better segmentation and understanding of customer behavior, and improve engagement.
+By taking a data-driven approach, brands can improve their speed of execution, improve sales through better segmentation and understanding of customer behavior and engagement.

-To become customer-centric and data-driven, brands need to build a customer-first culture within their organization.
+To become customer-centric and data-driven, brands must build a customer-first culture.
 Everyone – from the management to employees in a customer-first environment is committed to delivering an exceptional experience.
 Simply put, they are customer-obsessed, which drives them to align their functions, stay agile, and promote innovation.
-To build a customer-first culture, a brand must follow these basic 11 tenets.
+A brand must follow these basic 11 tenets to build a customer-first culture.

-While implementing customer engagement strategies, brands must also define and measure the metrics to determine what's working and build a better relationship with the customer.
-Contrary to popular beliefs, customer engagement metrics are not restricted to email open rates, click rates, or social media engagement.
-Here are 13 customer engagement metrics that brands could measure to build meaningful customer engagement.
+While implementing customer engagement strategies, brands must also define and measure the metrics to determine what’s working and build a better relationship with the customer.
+Contrary to popular belief, customer engagement metrics are not restricted to email open rates, click rates, or social media engagement.
+Brands could measure 13 customer engagement metrics to build meaningful customer engagement.

-As you might have already learned by now, customers engage with your brand through multiple channels.
-The boundaries between these channels have blurred, and now there is just an omnichannel experience that offers customers a unified and continuous experience.
+As you might have already learned, customers engage with your brand through multiple channels.
+The boundaries between these channels have blurred, and now an omnichannel experience offers customers a unified and continuous experience.
 We have shortlisted 11 proven methods that can help you to improve your omnichannel customer engagement.

-There is no one-size-fits-all method to building a unique omnichannel customer engagement.
+There is no one-size-fits-all method for building a unique omnichannel customer engagement.